drapergem/draper/README.md

 When your decorator calls `delegate_all`, any method called on the decorator not defined in the decorator itself will be delegated to the decorated object.
+This includes calling `super` from within the decorator.
+A call to `super` from within the decorator will first try to call the method on the parent decorator class.
+If the method does not exist on the parent decorator class, it will then try to call the method on the decorated `object`.
 This is a very permissive interface.

 If you want to strictly control which methods are called within views, you can choose to only delegate certain methods from the decorator to the source model: